Piri: Artistry and personal life

+According to The Times in November 2022, she had over 419,000 followers on TikTok.
+She uses her account to upload videos of her dancing to her songs, and of her pole dancing.
+Vice reported in May 2022 that was uploading an average of two videos per day.
+In January 2024, Safi Bugel of The Guardian noted that Piri's crew for her solo live show comprised entirely "women, non-binary and LGBTQ+ people", and that she was urging other artists to follow suit.
+Following a February 2025 speech by Chappell Roan at that year's Grammy Awards, she pledged $2,500 to support struggling artists.

 Awards and accolades

 Piri has been nominated for a number of awards and accolades.
 "Soft Spot" was listed at No. 59 on Rolling Stones "200 Greatest Dance Songs of All Time" in July 2022, and Piri & Tommy's works "Words", "On & On", Froge.mp3, and "Unlock It" have all appeared on year-end best-of lists.